Director; Professor of Public Affairs and Political Science

 Madison, WI 53706

-Susan Webb Yackee is an associate professor of public affairs and political science and is the director of the La Follette School of Public Affairs.
+Susan Webb Yackee is Professor of Public Pffairs and Political Science and is the Director of the La Follette School of Public Affairs.

 Her research and teaching interests include the U.S. public policymaking process, public management, regulation, administrative law, and interest group politics.
 Yackee has published articles in a number of journals, including the Journal of Politics, Public Administration Review, Journal of Public Administration Research and Theory, British Journal of Political Science, and Journal of Policy Analysis and Management.